-As part of their 250th birthday celebrations, the hospital has now opened a new museum.
+As part of their 250th birthday celebrations, the hospital opened a new museum in October 2016.
 In the main corridor of the hospital, it houses a collection of just some of the extraordinary objects and stories stored in the archive.

 Hilary Ritchie, Hospital Archivist

-CCI visual artist theatre-maker Sally Todd is working with people of all ages during 2016/17 to animate the museum, inviting different groups to play creatively with ideas and provocations inspired by the collection.
-Our initial workshops with the children of St Philips Primary School in 2016 (see below) proved invaluable research for her:
+CCI visual artist theatre-maker Sally Todd worked with people of all ages during 2016/17 to animate the museum, inviting different groups to play creatively with ideas and provocations inspired by the collection.

-Other groups involved include two supported by the Carers Trust Cambridgeshire – young carers in the county and people living with dementia and their carers – and a class of children from Queen Edith’s Primary School.
-Each project has a different creative focus – poetry, story-making and sculpture - and Sally is joined by poet Jane Monson, fellow theatre-maker Steve Tiplady and sculptor Jenny Goater to support these.
+Groups involved include two supported by Caring Together – young carers in the county and people living with dementia and their carers – and a class of children from both St Philip's and Queen Edith’s Primary Schools.
+Each project had a different creative focus – poetry, story-making and sculpture - and Sally was joined by poet Jane Monson, fellow theatre-maker Steve Tiplady and sculptor Jenny Goater to support these.

 I will remember how thirsty the children are for more art.
 I always try to get it in to lessons but this project brought back to me the need to keep things creative, the different ways that can hook the children in and engage them.
 I really noticed that for all of them.